 Harmonic Rejection Mirrors

-Currently the beamline has two additional mirrors further downstream from the focussing toroid mirror for the rejection of higher energy harmonics coming from the Si<111> monochromator.
-These mirrors are each 300 mm long and are fabricated from Pyrex® substrates, with part of the mirror coated with a rhodium stripe.
-For operation in the 6-15 keV region, the rhodium stripe is used and the Pyrex® section of the mirror below 6 keV.
-As the beamline will be operating above 15 keV post-EBS, these mirrors are being upgraded to enable the transmission of higher energy x-rays.
-Also, as the beamline is now performing long energy scans (~800 eV) that are routinely used for XAS studies, the Pyrex® mirrors contain many elements, such as calcium, that can complicate any data analysis.
-Both of these harmonic rejection mirrors are replaced by 300 mm long silicon mirrors, with rhodium and platinum stripes.
-All of the current mechanics that can perform a translation across the beam and adjust these mirrors up to 7 mrad angle of incidence will be maintained.
+Currently the beamline has two additional mirrors further downstream from the focusing toroidal mirrors for the rejection of higher energy harmonics coming from the Si<111> monochromator.
+These mirrors are each 300 mm long and are fabricated from silicon substrates, with 1/3 of the mirror coated with a platinum stripe and 1/3 coated with a chromium stripe.
+For operation in the 6-15 keV region, the platinum stripe is used and the bare silicon section of the mirror below 6 keV.
+All of the existing mechanics that can perform a translation across the beam and adjust these mirrors up to 7 mrad angle of incidence are maintained.

 The x-ray beam can be further conditioned by means of phase retarders (PR) to produce circularly polarized photons.
 The XMaS PR assembly was initially designed to perform polarization studies on rare-earth-based magnetic materials in the range of 7-9 keV where most of the L2,3 edges of the rare-earths are.
 The scientific interests at XMaS have diversified over the years with a strong need for low energies such as the S K-edge (2.47 keV) for catalysts containing sulphur for example.
 Nowadays, four different PR crystals are used to cover the energy spectrum between 2.4 and 13.5 keV, mostly for resonant magnetic reflectivity studies.
-As more space will be available inside the extended experimental hutch after the EBS upgrade (Fig. 5), the new PR assembly, consisting of an Eulerian cradle with a high resolution circle for fine adjustment of the PR Bragg angle, will be mounted inside an in-vacuum chamber to allow windowless operations.
-The four PR crystals will be permanently mounted on a piezoelectric flipper device, the later being used to reverse the handedness of the x-ray beam helicity between left and right at a few Hertz.
-A linear stage will allow the crystals to be driven in and out of the beam.
+As more space is available inside the extended experimental hutch since the EBS upgrade (Fig. 5), the new PR assembly, consisting of an Eulerian cradle with a high resolution circle for fine adjustment of the PR Bragg angle, is mounted inside an in-vacuum chamber to allow windowless operations.
+The four PR crystals are permanently mounted on a piezoelectric flipper device, the later being used to reverse the handedness of the x-ray beam helicity between left and right at a few Hertz.
+A linear stage allows the crystals to be driven in and out of the beam.

 |Diamond thickness (µm)||Cut||Energy range (keV)|